dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 * White-list management, which enables a DOTS client to inform the DOTS server about sources from which traffic should always be accepted.

+* Filter management, which enables a DOTS client to install or remove traffic filters dropping or rate-limiting unwanted traffic.

 * DOTS client provisioning.

-* Vendor-specific extensions, supplementing or in some other way facilitating mitigation when the mitigator relies on particular proprietary interfaces.

-Note that while it is possible to exchange the above information before, during or after a DDoS attack, DOTS requires reliable delivery of the above information and does not provide any special means for ensuring timely delivery of it during an attack.
+Note that while it is possible to exchange the above information before, during or after a DDoS attack, DOTS requires reliable delivery of the this information and does not provide any special means for ensuring timely delivery of it during an attack.
 In practice, this means that DOTS entities SHOULD NOT rely on such information being exchanged during a DDoS attack.

 DOTS Operations {#operations}
 ---------------
-The scope of DOTS is focused on the signaling and data exchange between the DOTS client, DOTS server and (possibly) the DOTS relay.
+The scope of DOTS is focused on the signaling and data exchange between the DOTS client and DOTS server.
 DOTS does not prescribe any specific deployment models, however DOTS is designed with some specific requirements around the different DOTS agents and their relationships.

-First of all, a DOTS agent belongs to an entity, and that entity has an identity which can be authenticated.
-DOTS agents communicate with each other over a mutually authenticated signal channel and bulk data channel.
+First of all, a DOTS agent belongs to an entity, and that entity has an identity which can be authenticated and authorized.
+DOTS agents communicate with each other over a mutually authenticated signal channel and data channel.
 However, before they can do so, a service relationship needs to be established between them.
 The details and means by which this is done is outside the scope of DOTS, however an example would be for an enterprise A (DOTS client) to sign up for DDoS service from provider B (DOTS server).
 This would establish a (service) relationship between the two that enables enterprise A's DOTS client to establish a signal channel with provider B's DOTS server.
 A and B will authenticate each other, and B can verify that A is authorized for its service.
-A and B may each have one or more DOTS relays in front of their DOTS client and DOTS server.

-{:ed-note: source="mortensen"}
-\[\[EDITOR'S NOTE: we request working group feedback and discussion of considerations of end-to-end signaling and agent authentication/authorization with relays in the signaling path.\]\]
-{:mortensen}

 From an operational and design point of view, DOTS assumes that the above relationship is established prior to a request for DDoS attack mitigation.
 In particular, it is assumed that bi-directional communication is possible at this time between the DOTS client and DOTS server.
-Furthermore, it as assumed that additional service provisioning, configuration and information exchange can be performed by use of the data channel, if operationally required.
+Furthermore, it is assumed that additional service provisioning, configuration and information exchange can be performed by use of the data channel, if operationally required.
 It is not until this point that the mitigation service is available for use.